-During this time the Chaplain will repeat the 23rd Psalm.
-After the charter is draped all shall stand until the Chaplain has finished when the Guide, Color Bearer and Patriotic Instructor will return to the Altar thence to their stations.
+buries this line the Chaplain will repeat the 23rd Psalm.
+After the charter is draped all shall stand until the Chaplain in finished when the Guide, Color Bearer and Patriotic Instructor will return to the Altar thence to their stations.
 (Approved by Committee).